pyblosxom/pyblosxom/docs/dev_testing.rst

 Having said that, adding tests for the code we're writing helps us a TON in the quality department.
-PyBlosxom 1.5 is ten times as good as previous versions if only because we've got a better testing infrastructure and we're testing plugin functionality.
+PyBlosxom 1.5 is ten times as good as previous versions because we've got a better testing infrastructure and we're testing plugin functionality.

 Many thanks to Ryan Barret for the awesome work he did a while back.
 The infrastructure we have now is based largely on his efforts.